-Adaora Umeoji: A New Standard of Leadership at Zenith Bank?
+Adaora Umeoji: A new Standard of Leadership at Zenith Bank?

 Although not much was known about her in the public space before her appointment as group chief executive of Zenith Bank, her name was well known in banking circles not just as one of the most glamorous female bankers in the country but also, unarguably, as one of the best marketers the industry had seen in recent time.
 She had established a reputation for raking in billions in deposits.
 It was after her appointment that her profile became public knowledge, confirming that, indeed, there was much more to Dr Adaora Umeoji beyond beauty and elan.

 After acquiring a bachelor’s degree in Sociology from the University of Jos, Umeoji further prepared herself for the post she currently occupies by bagging additional bachelor’s degrees in accounting and law, the last a first-class honours from Baze University, Abuja.
-She followed this up with a doctoral degree and further honed her management and leadership skills at the world’s most prestigious training institutions including the Harvard Business School, The Wharton School, the MIT Sloan School of Management, and the Columbia Business School where she acquired a certificate in Global Banking Programme.
+She further honed her management and leadership skills at the world’s most prestigious training institutions including the Harvard Business School, The Wharton School, the MIT Sloan School of Management, and the Columbia Business School where she acquired a certificate in Global Banking Programme.

 As intimidating as these credentials are, they are but the prologue to Umeoji’s story.
 The true narrative is what has characterized her near two-year reign at Zenith.
 Her record thus far has been one written in diligence, strategic acumen, human touch, and an intrepid spirit that has further fortified one of Africa’s most formidable financial institutions.